tashifat/tashifat.github.io/_pages/projects.md

 ![image](https://user-images.githubusercontent.com/116129150/236619888-93a3d6de-dc19-4d46-8510-02fbf1dbf64f.png)

-Linear PTO for tractor trailer suspension system
+Linear PTO for tractor-trailer suspension system
 ======================================================================
-As part of my recent work, I have focused on the development of a Linear PTO for a tractor trailer suspension system.
+As part of my recent work, I have focused on the development of a Linear PTO for a tractor-trailer suspension system.
 One of the key challenges in this project was understanding the relative movement between the Chassis and Cab of a Class 8 Commercial Tractor.
 To address this, I demonstrated and formulated the relative movement to better understand the system and optimize the energy extraction process.
 Through my research, I was able to design a linear energy extraction methodology that minimizes parasitic loss on the inherent system of the tractor-trailer.
 This approach will lead to improved efficiency and reduced energy waste, which can have a significant impact on the transportation industry.
-By leveraging my expertise in mechanical engineering and system optimization, I was able to develop a more effective and efficient tractor trailer suspension system.
+By leveraging my expertise in mechanical engineering and system optimization, I was able to develop a more effective and efficient tractor-trailer suspension system.

 ![cab (1)](https://user-images.githubusercontent.com/116129150/236620105-5971ae00-2441-44cb-b70f-4bd064b451fa.png)